wirthhorn/ocr-middleware/README.md

 Some CI/CD pipeline templates are provided in the `ci-template` folder.
 Use them as a starting point to set up your own pipeline for deploying the application.
 The examples include a way to build a docker image, and to push it into the Digital Ocean Container Registry.

+## Forking the project

+You might want to fork the project to your Github or your internal Gitlab in order to set up your custom CI/CD pipeline.
+Instructions are the same it both cases.
+Here is how you can do that:

+1. Create empty Gitlab repository and clone to your computer
+2. Add "upstream remote" to your gitlab repo with `git remote add upstream https://github.com/user/repo`
+3. Fetch and pull from the upstream to follow changes with `git pull upstream main`
+4. Push your changes to your own gitlab repository with `git push origin main`.
+Use `git push -u origin main` the first time to lock default remote location of `git push`.

+Verify your settings:

+- `git remote -v`: list the available remote locations for push and pull.
+Check if correct.
+- `git remote show origin`: shows the currently configured locations for `git push` and `git pull` if no remote is specified.

 ## Built with

 - [Express JS](https://expressjs.com/) - Fast, unopinionated, minimalist web framework for Node.js